Procedure for Withholding of Tax on Payments to Nonresident Alien Vendors

 Employment Eligibility: Before a payment can be made, the institution must determine if the payee is eligible to receive compensation.
 Eligibility for a nonresident alien to receive compensation from a U.S. source depends on the individual's immigration status.
 Immigration laws are complex and each situation must be carefully reviewed to determine what type of compensation is acceptable.
 Contact Tax Services for guidance prior to engaging foreign vendors.
 There are potential planning opportunities that may benefit all parties involved, in certain instances.

 If, based on their immigration status, MnSCU determines that the foreign national is eligible to receive compensation; the payment is subject to 30% federal withholding unless legally exempted.

-Contact Tax Services prior to the foreign visitor arriving on your campus for situation specific guidance on the taxation of payments to foreign vendors.
+Contact Tax Services prior to contracting with a foreign vendor and before a foreign visitor arrives on your campus for situation specific guidance on the taxation of the payments.

 *A foreign national includes: nonresident alien individual, foreign corporation, foreign partnership, foreign trust, a foreign estate and any other person who is not a U.S. citizen.